demandchain/developer.offerengine.com/content/v1/get_deals.md

 ### category parameters

 category
-: _Optional String_ Filter deals by category like this parameter
+: _Optional String_ Filter deals by category with this value in it ("Foo" could return deals in the category "Food")

 subcategory
-: _Optional String_ Filter deals by subcategory like this parameter
+: _Optional String_ Filter deals by subcategory with this value in it ("Me" could return deals in the subcategories "Mexican", "Mediterreanean", and "Medical - Other")

 ### merchant parameters

 merchant
-: _Optional String_ Filter deals by merchant name like this parameter

-merchant_name
-: _Optional String_ Filter deals by merchant name like this parameter
+: _Optional String_ Filter deals by merchant name with this value in it ("burger" could return deals with merchants named "Bob's Burger", "Burgermeister", etc...)

 ### price parameters